 Protect the Great Lakes

-The Great Lakes at risk
+The Great Lakes need our help

 Tell your leaders that you want to see the Great Lakes, and all of Michigan's waters, protected.